allwefantasy/auto-coder/docs/en/000-AutoCoder_Prepare_Journey.md

 # 000-AutoCoder_Prepare_Journey

-This article will introduce how to quickly convert your project to auto-coder using SaaS API.
+This article will introduce how to quickly help you to develop your existing project by auto-coder using SaaS API.

 ## Install auto-coder